wanadev/obsidian-api/doc/application-side-api.md

             }
         });

-        // Note that this method MUST retun NOTHING except "undefined" },
+        // Note that this method MUST return NOTHING except "undefined" },

     // ...